resource0x/concert0x/doodle-script.md

 - doodle notation allows you to write motifs in a position- and scale- independent manner, so you can apply the same motif in a wide range of contexts.

-(\*) *normally*, Tn is a chord note in Sn.
-And *normally*, it's first note in bar n, except for the special case of delayed resolution (to be discussed later).
+(\*) *normally*, Tn is a chord note in corresponding scale.
+And *normally*, it's the first note in bar n, except for the special case of delayed resolution (to be discussed later).

 ## Motivation

-The intent of this notation is to allow position- and scale- independent encoding of melodic patterns.
+The intent of doodle notation is to allow position- and scale- independent encoding of melodic patterns.
 E.g. we can take the pattern from the first bar of the Rondo Alla Turka: `b4 a4 g#4 a4 c5` and interpret it as follows: let T1=c5 in A minor.
 We can generalize the pattern in the following manner:
 `T/-1k/+1s T/-1k T/-1k/-1c T/-1k T`.
 Here, the first note is written as a path expression `T/-1k/+1s`, which means: from target note T, go 1 chord note down (`k` stands for 'chord note'), then go 1 scale step up (`s` stands for 'scale note').
 For the second note, we have
 `T/-1k`, which means: from note T, go 1 chord note down - and so on.
 If we denote the last note as dot (.), then we can simplify the expression as `T/-1k/+1s ./-1s ./-1c ./+1c T`.
 Further, let's agree to omit the dot in the beginning of the expression - then we can shorten the encoding again:  `T/-1k/+1s -1s -1c +1c T`.
 This is our final form.

 Thus, we generalized the pattern by encoding it in a position- and scale-independent manner, so it can be applied to different notes of the same or different scale.
 This generalization is made possible by the introduction of 'relative steps' of 3 different kinds: k-step (chord-note step), s-step (scalewise step) and c-step (chromatic step).
-In general, the pattern can be thought of as 1-parameter function with parameter T (the anchor defined for the next bar).
-Now we can render the pattern from different note in a different scale - e.g if we apply it to the note T=a4 over F major, we get a sequence `g4 f4 e4 f4 a4`.
+In general, the pattern can be thought of as 1-parameter function with parameter T (where T is the anchor of the next bar).
+Now we can render the pattern from a different note in a different scale - e.g if we apply it to the note T=a4 over F major, we get a sequence `g4 f4 e4 f4 a4`.

 Note: generalized pattern sometimes needs to know more about the context than just the target note and its scale.
 See details below.